stynan27/SpringFrameworkLearnings/README.md

 # SpringFrameworkLearnings
-Aggregation of projects relted to learning Java Spring and Spring Boot
+Aggregation of projects related to learning Java Spring and Spring Boot